Audrey is a cook who loves creating new flavors by tweaking recipes to include healthier ingredients.

 I think with the 'lighter versions' sometimes they compensate with more vanilla - same with some of my cookie recipes - and yes - delicious - my favorite is peach bread pudding but I could go on and on - there are too many!
 Thanks so much for stopping by - love your profile!
 Audrey

 Dolores Monet from East Coast, United States on December 14, 2009:

 I love bread pudding and I like it warm.
 This is the best comfort food ever.
 You use 2 Tablespoons of vanilla?
 That sounds like a lot.
 But I bet it's delicious.
 The whiskey sauce sounds great.

 Audrey Kirchner (author) from Washington on December 14, 2009:

 Thanks guys for stopping by - and the leftover biscuits sounds like a GREAT idea, too!
 Thanks for putting that in my head for future reference - will give it a try.
 Audrey

-benny Faye Douglass from Gold Canyon, Arizona on December 13, 2009:
+Benny Faye Ashton Douglass from Gold Canyon, Arizona on December 13, 2009:

 Sounds good, I'll have to try if but I make mines bread pudding with left over biscuits. thanks for sharing it.
 Godspeed. creativeone59